Virus prompts late shows to drop audiences, ‘Survivor’ delay

 In a statement Wednesday, NBC said it was suspending live audiences for Jimmy Fallon’s “Tonight Show” and “Late Night with Seth Meyers” starting Monday, citing the safety of guest and employees as the “top priority.”

-CBS announced that “The Late Show with Stephen Colbert” also will tape without an in-studio audience, as did Comedy Central’s “The Daily Show with Trevor Noah” and HBO's “Last Week Tonight with John Oliver.”
+CBS announced that “The Late Show with Stephen Colbert” also will tape without an in-studio audience, as did Comedy Central’s “The Daily Show with Trevor Noah,” HBO's “Last Week Tonight with John Oliver” and Bravo's “Watch What Happens Live with Andy Cohen,” starting March 15.

 “For the past several weeks, ‘The Late Show’ producers have consulted daily to share information with other New York-based late night shows, who will also be moving forward without an audience,” CBS said in a statement.

+Another daytime program, “The Ellen DeGeneres Show,” said it will suspend audience attendance starting Monday.
+The action won't affect the talk show's production schedule, and it will be regularly reviewed, Telepictures Productions said.

+Meanwhile, a postponement was announced for PaleyFest LA 2020, the TV festival that was set to begin Friday and run through March 22 with salutes to shows including “Modern Family" and “The Mandalorian."

 Also Wednesday, CBS said production on the 41st edition of “Survivor” has been postponed in response to the spread of the coronavirus.
-Filming was scheduled to begin later this month in Fiji, but CBS now says production will start on May 19.
+Filming was scheduled to begin later this month in Fiji.
+But CBS now said production will start on May 19, depending on events.

+The entertainment sector’s response to the unfolding crisis has included cancellation of the SXSW festival in Austin, Texas, and delays of events include California’s Coachella festival and the release of the latest James Bond movie.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.